 Sunday, February 26th was Emily’s third day of her last chemotherapy treatment.
 It started out as any typical morning in the hospital.
 Emily ate her breakfast while watching her favorite Barney episode as doctors and nurses made their morning rounds.
 Emily and her mom took a few laps around the floor with her IV equipment while she pedaled her big wheel with all of her might.
 After playing in the activity room and scrubbing the play kitchen set with the nurses’ stash of alcohol swabs, it was time for lunch and an afternoon nap.
 Emily’s grandparents stopped by for a brief visit.
 That was the last time they ever saw their little “Emmy” alive.

 Emily’s fatal dose was administered at 4:30 Sunday afternoon.
 She woke up from her nap very groggy which was so out of character for her.
 She kept trying to sit up and asked her mom to hold her in her lap.
 As she picked her up to cuddle with her, she noticed how her little body was so listless.
 She kept grabbing her head and moaning that it hurt.
 Emily spotted her mother’s can of Coke that she had on the tray and begged to have a sip.
 She sipped the rest of the can through the straw in a matter of seconds.
 She cried for more before she started screaming, ‘Mommy, my head, my head hurts!
 MY HEAD HURTS!
 The whole time she was screaming she was holding the sides of her little head.
 Her mother frantically called for the nurses as Emily began profusely vomiting.
 I was just walking in as the nurses were grabbing her from her mom’s arms.
 Emily went completely limp and the nurses began to resuscitate her.
+The ability to resuscitate was one I’d never learned and in that moment I’ve never regretted anything more, wishing I’d taken one of the first aid courses available in Ottawa so that I could be the one to keep my baby alive.
 Within seconds, there were doctors and nurses everywhere.
 Emmy was rushed to the intensive care unit as the team was urgently attempting to find out what could possibly be going so very wrong.
 Within the hour, my precious daughter, Emily, was on life support.

 We held Emily’s little hand and ran along beside her bed as she was rushed to have CT scans and other tests to determine the extent of damage to her brain.
 Since the life support machines could not go through the scans with her, the nurses climbed on the bed and manually kept her breathing during the testing.
 This was so surreal to have this happening and still no answers as to why Emily was dying.
 This couldn’t really be happening!
 We should have been having dinner and talking with Nate and Katherine on the phone to make sure that they had their book bags packed and ready for school.
 What was I going to tell Nate and Katherine?
 The last time they saw their little sister alive was on her birthday, February 24th.
 They were not allowed to visit on the weekend due to the cold and flu policy.
 What a joke.
 No one got any sleep that night.
 We sat on Emmy’s bed holding her hands and kissing her little toes as the machines kept her body alive, hoping that we would wake up and this terrible nightmare would be over.
 It never ended.
 It just got worse.